AzzaOmer1/-Bike__Sale__Dashboard_/README.md

 # -Bike__Sale__Dashboard_
-clean and analysis data of bike sales to create dashboard
+clean and analysis data of bike sales to create dashboard by excel